Housewife, 49: Reception

-CriticalThe Guardian thought it revealed Victoria Wood "to be both a far better writer than we had ever guessed and a far better actor as well."
+The Guardian thought it revealed Victoria Wood "to be both a far better writer than we had ever guessed and a far better actor as well."

-Awards

 The film won two British Academy Television Awards in 2007: "Best Single Drama", and "Best Actress" for Victoria Wood for her portrayal of Nella Last.
+It also won Best Single Drama at the Royal Television Society Programme Awards and received a nominations for Costume Design - Drama at the Royal Television Society Craft & Design Awards.